 Basically, this means that if you want to mute a control (a control that supports muting, that is) you just set a “Mute” property to “True” and you are done.
 It’s that easy.

 The next version of MixerProNET will include a series of WinForm user controls that mimic the look & feel and behavior of the controls Microsoft uses in their mixer-related applications.

 Here’s an example:

-I hope you haven’t just scrolled all the way down here and you have read the article as it explains a lot about what you are about to download.
+I hope you haven’t just scrolled all the way down here without having read the article, as it explains a lot about what you are about to download.